 ES&H is a line management responsibility.
 The LIGO Laboratory Deputy Director is primarily responsible for ES&H programs throughout LIGO.
-At each Observatory site, the Site Manager serves as the primary manager responsible for ES&H programs.
+At each Observatory site, the Site Manager serves as the primary manager responsible for ES&H programs and, in this capacity, the Site Manager is directly responsible to the Deputy Director.